Sting Operations Crack Down on Overly Friendly Workplace E-Mails

 Sally Kaspers thought she was making a new friend.
 In reality, she’d been caught in an e-mail “banter sting” – a tactic used by over 10,000 American companies to crack down on friendly work correspondence.

-Following her 17th reply, Kaspers – who currently works from home – was contacted by Human Resources and informed that she’d actually been communicating with an HR manager as part of a company-wide operation aimed at catching people using e-mail for non-work purposes.
+Following her 17th reply, Kaspers – who currently works from home – was contacted by Human Resources and informed that she’d actually been communicating with an HR manager.

 “Without restrictions message threads can quickly grow into the thousands,” he says.
 “This means wasting storage space, diverting effort from essential responsibilities, and the potential ruination of a company.”